 - For easy gripping, support, and comfort

 Do pet tarantulas make spider webs – After a male completely rises out of his exoskeleton.
-His bulb-like structures on his pedipalps are vacant of semen.
-The male will make a web called sperm web.
+His bulb-like structures on his pedipalps are vacant of baby spiders.
+The male will make a web called egg web.
 It helps him to move the sperm from his abdomen to his pedipalps.
-The pedipalps are then full of semen, and then he is prepared to mate.
+The pedipalps are then full of seed, and then he is prepared to mate.

 Do Pet Tarantulas Make Spider Webs / How do Tarantulas Catch Their Prey?